jayay/di/README.md

 If a `DIContainer` is requested, `$this` will be returned by the container by default.
 The implementation of `DIContainerNative` itself can be overwritten as well by pointing the interface to a new class.

+## What can be injected?

+Only dependencies that resolve to classes will be injected.
+The dependencies, as well, can only have dependencies that are resolvable classes as dependencies.

+Only the constructor gets taken into account for analysis.
+Scalar types cannot be resolved and would lead to a `DIException`.

 ## License

 DI was published under The PHP License, version 3.01.
 See [LICENSE document](LICENSE.txt).